7 Best Smart Bathroom Scales of 2026

 What is the difference between Wi-Fi and Bluetooth bathroom scales?

 Bluetooth scales require your smartphone to be present and the app to be open (or recently opened) to sync each reading.
 Wi-Fi scales upload data directly to the cloud the moment you step off, even if your phone is in another room.
-For households where multiple people use the same scale, or for users who frequently weigh in without their phone nearby, Wi-Fi scales like the Withings Body+ provide a notably better day-to-day experience — at a higher price point.
+For households where multiple people use the same scale, or for users who frequently weigh in without their phone nearby, Wi-Fi scales like the Withings Body Smart provide a notably better day-to-day experience — at a higher price point.

 How many body composition metrics do I actually need?